 Simply apply the oil evenly to brushed hair, massaging into your scalp, then cover with a shower cap.
 It’s best to wait up to 20 minutes, so why not hop into the bath, adding a few drops in their too for extra luxury?

 Once your time’s up, rinse out the oil from your hair and go in with your usual conditioner.
-Trust us, any split ends will thank you.
+Any split ends will thank you for the extra care.

 Likewise, lip balm might be marketed for lips, but it’s actually great for other areas of the body too.